-- It is recognised by Otford Primary School that the use of technology presents particular challenges and risks to children and adults both inside and outside of school. - Members of staff with appropriate skills, interest and expertise regarding online safety are encouraged to help support the DSL, and any deputy DSLs as appropriate, for example when developing curriculum approaches or making technical decisions.
-However the DSL is acknowledged as having overall responsibility for online safeguarding within the school. - Otford Primary School identifies that the issues classified within online safety are considerable, but can be broadly categorised into three areas of risk: - o content: being exposed to illegal, inappropriate or harmful material - o contact: being subjected to harmful online interaction with other users - o conduct: personal online behaviour that increases the likelihood of, or causes, harm. - The DSL and leadership team have read annex C regarding Online Safety within 'Keeping Children Safe in Education' 2016. - Otford Primary School recognises the specific risks that can be posed by mobile phones and cameras and in accordance with KCSIE 2016 and EYFS 2017 has appropriate policies in place that are shared and understood by all members of the school community.
-Further information reading the specific approaches relating to this can be found in the schools Online Safety Policy, Acceptable Use Policy and Image Use Policy which can be found in the Safeguarding folder on the intranet. - Otford Primary School will ensure that appropriate filtering and monitoring systems are in place when pupils and staff access school systems and internet provision.
-This is currently controlled and monitored by EIS. - The school will be careful to ensure that these systems do not place unreasonable restrictions on internet access or limit what children can be taught with regards to online teaching and safeguarding. - Otford Primary School acknowledges that whilst filtering and monitoring is an important part of schools online safety responsibilities, it is only one part of our role.
+- It is recognised by The Malling School that the use of technology presents particular challenges and risks to children and adults both inside and outside of school. - Members of staff with appropriate skills, interest and expertise regarding online safety are encouraged to help support the DSL, and any deputy DSLs as appropriate, for example when developing curriculum approaches or making technical decisions.
+However, the DSL is acknowledged as having overall responsibility for online safeguarding within the school. - The Malling School identifies that the issues classified within online safety are considerable, but can be broadly categorised into three areas of risk: - o content: being exposed to illegal, inappropriate or harmful material - o contact: being subjected to harmful online interaction with other users - o conduct: personal online behaviour that increases the likelihood of, or causes, harm. - The DSLs, leadership team and all other staff have read Annex C regarding Online Safety within 'Keeping Children Safe in Education' 2020. - The Malling School recognises the specific risks that can be posed by mobile phones and cameras and in accordance with KCSIE 2021 and has appropriate policies in place that are shared and understood by all members of the school community.
+Further information reading the specific approaches relating to this can be found in the school's Acceptable Usage of ICT Policy which can be found in the P Drive, and via the school web site. - The Malling School will ensure that appropriate filtering and monitoring systems are in place when pupils and staff access school systems and internet provision.
+This is coordinated by Rossi Distefano, ICT Strategy Manager. - The school will be careful to ensure that these systems do not place unreasonable restrictions on internet access or limit what children can be taught with regards to online teaching and safeguarding. - The Malling School acknowledges that whilst filtering and monitoring is an important part of school's online safety responsibilities, it is only one part of our role.
 Children and adults may have access to systems external to the school control such as mobile phones and other internet enabled devices and technology.
-This is covered in more depth within the school Online Safety Policy which can be found in the Safeguarding folder on the intranet. - Otford Primary School will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively and will support parents and the wider school community (including all members of staff) to become aware and alert to the need to keep children safe online.

-• Detailed information about the schools response to online safety can be found in the school's Online Safety Policy and Acceptable Use Policies which can be found on the intranet.
+This is covered in more depth within the school's acceptable usage for ICT policy which can be found in the P drive and via the school web site. - The Malling School will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively and will support parents and the wider school community (including all members of staff) to become aware and alert to the need to keep children safe online.
+This will also be in place and advertised to parents/carers should there be a need for extended school closure due to unforeseen and uncontrollable circumstances. - Detailed information about the school's response to online safety can be found in the school's Acceptable Usage of ICT Policy which can be found in the P drive and the school web site.